Long-Term Compounding, Not Short-Term Trading

 No Tickers Listed

 Holdings change.
-What doesn't change: I'm looking for companies that can compound capital over years, not ones selected for short-term momentum.
+What doesn't change: I'm looking for companies selected for durable competitive advantages, not short-term price movement.

 What to Expect